sustainers/academic-map/_sources/research-institutions/index.md

 # Research Institutions

-Not all academic research that is open source occurs in a university-setting.
+Not all academic research that is open source occurs in a university setting.

 ## OSPOs